B.S. in Biochemistry and Biophysics

 As a result of completing this program students will:

-- be able to apply knowledge and skills from across the curriculum to current problems in biological sciences to generate integrative papers, proposals, or other types of projects.
+• Interdisciplinary: Be able to apply knowledge and skills from across the curriculum to current problems in biological sciences to generate integrative papers, proposals, or other types of projects.

 While rigorous, the undergraduate curriculum (128-Credits) offers sufficient flexibility and course choices to allow you to tailor your education.

-2024-2025 Academic Year Biochemistry & Biophysics, B.S.
+2026-2027 Academic Year Biochemistry & Biophysics, B.S.
 Curriculum Template

 Most students pursue undergraduate research in faculty laboratories.

 Minor requirements for undergraduate students differ depending on the major, since curricula vary in the extent to which they include essential relevant courses.
-Information on how to minor in Biochemistry and Biophysics can be found in the Course Catalog.
+Information on how to minor in Biochemistry and Biophysics can be found in the Course Catalog

 Faculty